Budapestby VisitCity Guides

 Coins: 5, 10, 20, 50, 100, and 200 HUF Banknotes: 500, 1000, 2000, 5000, 10000, and 20000 HUF

-Hungarian Forint banknotes come in six denominations, with the larger values featuring distinct colors for easy identification
+Hungarian Forint banknotes showcase distinct colors and values for easy identification

 Having some cash on hand proves particularly useful for tipping bartenders, using public toilets, and visiting smaller establishments that might prefer cash over cards.